grycap/im/doc/source/radl.rst

    description desc (
       name = 'Infrastructure Name' and
-      some_other = 'Othe infra metadata'
+      some_other = 'Other infra metadata'
    )